 For a difficult question that can be solved in 45 to 60 minutes

-Tags are words or phrases that help with searchability and organization of your questions.
-You can add the existing tags or create new tags and set the difficulty level for your Question by associating the tags as Easy, Medium or Hard.
+- Tags are words or phrases that help with the searchability and organization of your questions.
+You can add the existing tags or create new tags and set the difficulty level for your Question by associating the tags as Easy, Medium, or Hard.
 Alternatively, associate custom Tags to identify your Question by its complexity or levels.